China investigates top military official as Xi expands purge of PLA generals - ExBulletin

 China investigates top military official as Xi expands purge of PLA generals

-Admiral Miao Hua, a member of the powerful Central Military Commission (CMC), China's highest military body headed by Xi, is under investigation for “serious violation of discipline”, a euphemism for corruption , Defense Ministry spokesperson Wu Qian said at a press conference on Thursday. .
+Admiral Miao Hua, a member of the powerful Central Military Commission (CMC), China's top military body headed by Xi, is under investigation for serious violations of discipline, a euphemism for corruption, said Thursday Ministry of Defense spokesperson Wu Qian at a press conference.

 Miao, 69, heads the CMC's political work department.
-He is widely considered a close ally of Xi, having served in the military in the coastal province of Fujian when Xi was a senior official there in the 1990s and early 2000s.
+He is widely considered a close protégé of Xi, having served as a political officer in the military in the coastal province of Fujian when Xi was a local official there in the 1990s and early 2000s.

-News of Miao's suspension and investigation comes a day after the Financial Times reported that Chinese Defense Minister Dong Jun had been investigated for corruption, citing current and former U.S. officials .
+News of Miao's suspension and investigation comes a day after the Financial Times reported that Chinese Defense Minister Dong Jun had been investigated for corruption, citing current U.S. officials and elders.

 Xi has led a broad crackdown on corruption within China's People's Liberation Army (PLA) since last year, focusing on the Rocket Force, an elite branch overseeing the country's nuclear and conventional missiles.